 1. Portland, Oregon

-They have a wonderful food scene and robust public transportation system.
-The city is great for walkers and bikers and about 20% of its population is 60 or older, according to U.S. News & World Report.
-Advocate listed Portland as the 20th gayest city in the US in 2014 and Business Insider ranked it the 6th best city for LGBTQ singles
+They have an incredible food scene and a robust public transportation system.
+The city is great for walkers and bikers, and about 20% of its population is 60 or older, according to U.S. News & World Report.

 2. Pittsburgh, Pennsylvania

 Pittsburgh has a similar population density to Portland, with a 26% saturation of elderly over 60.
-Those over 65 can enjoy free public transport and they have a great healthcare system too.
+Those over 65 can enjoy free public transport and have a great healthcare system.

-Costs of rent and mortgage, also according to U.S. News & World Report, are much lower in Pittsburgh, at about $800 and $1,300, respectively.
+According to U.S. News & World Report, rent costs are much lower in Pittsburgh, at about $850.
+The median home price is about $223,000.
 For those who love attending sporting events, Pittsburgh is a great place to experience live events in all sports categories.

 3. Tampa, Florida

-Tampa has almost 3 million people, with bustling city activity just down the road from sandy beaches.
-The cost of living here isn’t much more than Pittsburgh, but cruisers will love this easy location to get them to Europe or parts of the Caribbean.
+Tampa has just over 3 million people, with bustling city activity just down the road from sandy beaches.
+The cost of living here isn’t much more than in Pittsburgh, but cruisers will love this easy location to get them to Europe or parts of the Caribbean.

 4. Dallas-Fort Worth, Texas

-Dallas may have a population of over 7 million people, but it’s still a great opportunity if you like big city living on a reasonable budget.
+Dallas may have over 7 million people, but it’s still a great opportunity if you like big city living on a reasonable monthly budget.

 Jobs abound in the DFW, so if you or your partner still need to work, this may be the place to consider.
 There is no income tax here, but you might want to watch out for property taxes if you plan to purchase a home.

-According to the U.S. News & World Report, the median housing cost for seniors is just $165,000.
-Depending on where you’re moving from, your money could go much further in the DFW.
+According to the U.S. News & World Report, the median housing cost for seniors is $395,000.
+Your money could go much further in the DFW depending on where you’re moving from.

 Best little cities for geoarbitrage